 The government of Colombia has also approved a set of regulations, focused on the prevention of corruption, bribery and AML/CFT/CFPWMD, within both public bodies and private companies.

 Colombians are not very proficient in English.
 According to the English Proficiency Index 2020, Colombia ranked 77th (out of 100 countries surveyed) and 17th out of the 19 Latin American countries.
 However, given its proximity to the United States, popular culture in Colombia is deeply permeated with American influences.

 Communication in Colombia is often subtle and indirect, which can cause problems when it comes to business negotiations.
 Punctuality and timekeeping is far more relaxed in Colombia than elsewhere in the world, so we advise taking an informal approach to doing business in the country.

 Business days can start as early as 6am and can conclude as late as 7pm, depending on the industry and sector.
 Saturdays are considered partly business days.
 Working hours are being reduced from 48 hours to 42, by 2024.

 Contact our local TMF Group experts

-TMF Group has the local knowledge to help you identify and face any challenge or opportunity for your business.
-Whether you want to set up in Colombia or just want to streamline your Colombian operations we have the local knowledge to help.
+TMF Group has the local knowledge to help you overcome any challenge your business faces – or benefit from any opportunity.
+Whether you want to set up in Colombia or just want to streamline your existing Colombian operations, we have the local knowledge to help.
 Talk to us today.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.